Erxathos/EDA-and-prediction/README.md

 # Explanatory Data Analysis and rented bikes prediction using Long-Short Term Memory.

 The goal of this work is to make an EDA of a dataset [1].
 This dataset contains daily and hourly data and located in `Dataset` folder.
-In this work `hour.csv` was used.

-Some related pictures:
+## Notebooks
+The EDA of `hour.csv` is in `data_analysis.ipynb`.

+A notebook `lstm.ipynb` contains methods to work with LSTM neural networks

+`tests.ipynb` consist of related tests

+## EDA preview

 Here we can see that the data has a trend and seasonality